datenfruehstueck/transcribe/README.md

 ### I've set it up on my own server.
 How do I add new users?
 There is no administration backend (yet).
 So you have to create them directly in your database.

+### Couldn't you come up with a catchier name for the whole thing?
+__Easy Transcript__ is a plain description of what Easy Transcript is.
+Besides, it's shortcut is E.T. which at least I find funny as it's naming a software that helps you transcribe (and thus probably understand and analyze) spoken language.
+A thing, E.T. had to do as well (and sometimes had struggles with).

 ## Contact
 Please use any contact information you might find on the web (e-mail, Twitter, ...) or follow instructions on https://haim.it